-- Install the device on the DIN rail and ensure to trigger the fixing system on it - Disconnect the phase cable (L) of the electric supply - Insert the phase cable (L) through the hole (Ø8mm) on the REACT-MTR-1PH [54].
-The arrow corresponding to the hole for the feeding of the line cable [55], indicates the direction of insertion which must be complied with for correct measurement of the current; in fact the direction of the arrow indicates the supply point of the electric energy (as indicated in the diagram). - Once the connection stage is finished, the correct installation of the REACT-MTR-1PH must be verified (4): - Power the REACT-MTR-1PH while keeping the inverter off - Action a load (of at least 50W) in the house so that the REACT-MTR-1PH records drawing of current from the grid - Check that the LED STATUS (red) is permanently on.
+Install the device on the DIN rail and ensure to trigger the fixing system on it

+- Disconnect the phase cable (L) of the electric supply

+• Insert the phase cable (L) through the hole (Ø8mm) on the REACT-MTR-1PH 64.
+The arrow corresponding to the hole for the feeding of the line cable (55), indicates the direction of insertion which must be complied with for correct measurement of the current; in fact the direction of the arrow indicates the supply point of the electric energy (as indicated in the diagram).

+- Once the connection stage is finished, the correct installation of the REACT-MTR-1PH must be verified 64: - Power the REACT-MTR-1PH while keeping the inverter off - Action a load (of at least 50W) in the house so that the REACT-MTR-1PH records drawing of current from the grid accomption Permanent Green Serial communication absent or malfunctioning Flashing Serial communication present STATUS LED description Permanent red Drawing of energy from the grid Green (steady) Self-consumption (maximum exchange ±20W) Flashing red and green Feeding of energy to the grid

+- Check that the LED STATUS (red) is permanently on.
 This condition indicates that a drawing from the grid is recorded and so that the reading of the direction of the current by the REACT-MTR-1PH is correct.

-Here below is set out the behaviour of LEDs on the REACT-MTR-1PH:
+Here below is set out the behaviour of LEDs on the REACT-MTR-1PH: MEASURE LED description